evbermudez/ottodot-coding-task-full-stack/README.md

 - Frontend wiring in `app/page.tsx` handles loading/error states, ties button actions to the API routes, and renders feedback with contextual styling.
 - Added selectable difficulty levels (Easy/Medium/Hard) that flow from the UI through the AI prompt to Supabase storage, ensuring repeatable problem difficulty control.
 - Implemented a problem history view that surfaces the 20 most recent sessions alongside submission outcomes for quick review.
+- Score tracking summary card keeps a live total of attempts, correct answers, and accuracy, backed by a dedicated API endpoint.

 ## Additional Features (Optional)